inivekin/abosa/abosa.typ

 an morph an cross through shared domains, the dots already drawn between.
 Astral push in estuary
-bridged ower transitional throng, it helps me cross a boundary tae era which I don't belong.
+bridged ower transitional throng an helps me cross a boundary tae era which I don't belong.
 Vacuum balances tae usher,
-gently me downward contrary,
+gently, me downward contrary,
-agin unmade rules o measurer
+agin unmade rules o measurer,
-unstablized, constants vary.
+unstable new constants vary.
+Ekmystic model wrongly says
+the void left ower would be dead.
+These skies aren't like the early days when weapons dangled owerheid.
+Annihilation has a perk,
+helps what I can an will illume, creators need a space tae work, destruction leaves creation room.
+Denying plans o staying put,
+I've defied my blueprints in queue.
+Nau, brightly-faced, I drench gamut exceeding set aside dim hue.
 Dealings only temporary,
-I'm fading as I radiate,
+am fading as I radiate,
+soon tae cede as customary,
-I'll catch up tae end customary, recline an deteriorate.
+recline an deteriorate.
+```]

+#colbreak()
+#code(numbers: true, firstnumber: 2656)[```none
 But I winnae permit tae fade
-momentum I will see conserved, that I hae found my comforts made by many that were more deserved.
+momentum I will see conserved,
+that I hae found my comforts made
-Though skies aren't like the early days when weapons dangled owerheid, ekmystic model wrongly says the void left ower would be dead.
+by many that were more deserved.
 In unfamiliarity,
 I feel alone, atop some rock
 o gemstanes I thought part o me.
 We once were one, we used tae talk.
-```]

-#colbreak()
-#code(numbers: true, firstnumber: 2656)[```none
 If acts o auld seek retribution,
 then yours deserve more lenience,
 You ate my world in confusion,